Quick Reference - What You Need to Know

 Before You Apply for Funding

-- Budget properly: Include costs for publication fees and data management
+- Budget properly: Include costs for publication fees, data deposit fees, and personnel

-- Plan repositories: Identify where you'll store and share your data
+- Identify repositories: Decide where you'll share your data

 - Review agency specifics: Each agency has different systems and requirements

-- Submit immediately: Use your agency's submission system and start the process early to avoid delays.
-Ensure your article becomes publicly available immediately upon the official publication date.
+- Submit immediately: Use your agency's manuscript submission system and start the process early to avoid delays.
+Ensure your article becomes publicly available immediately upon the official publication date

-- Share your data: Upload to the public repository you outlined in your data management plan
+- Share your data: Upload underlying data to the public repository you outlined in your data management plan

 - Document access: Include data access instructions in your publication

-- Report compliance: Include progress in your required reports to the agency
+- Report compliance: Be prepared to include progress in your required reports to the agency

 Important Notes